Contact Us

 The mission of the Office of Community Wealth Building is to drive solutions that improve the quality of life and expand pathways to prosperity for all Richmond residents, fostering a stronger, more unified city.

-A thriving city where economic growth, community-rooted solutions, and generational advancement are accessible for all.
+A thriving city where economic growth, community-rooted solutions, and generational advancement are accessible to all.

 Click on each of our programs, initiatives, and services to learn more.